vakila/automerge.github.io/docs/tutorial/sync-changes.md

 ---
 # Multi-user apps

 Until now, you've built an Automerge application for a single user only.
-But Automerge excels when there are multiple users editing a document over time, with our without the Internet or connection to each other.
+But Automerge excels when there are multiple users editing a document over time, who may or may not be online at the same time.

 ## BroadcastChannel